pedroallenrevez/backend-engineering-challenge/README.md

 The sliding window algorithm, consumes 1 sample at a time:

 1. An observation is read from a stream/file;
-2. The stack is filled with the observation value, and the timedelta calculated from the timestamp (relative to previous observation);
+2. The stack is filled with the observation value, with duration and timestamp.
 3. Forward fill 1 min timestamps are generated until the leftmost timestamp of the current observed timestamp, and statistic calculated from the current state of the stack;
 4. Rinse and repeat.

 A couple notes on the algorithm:

 - First and last observations are special cases.
-  - The first observation, that initiates the algorithm will always be 0-valued.
+  - The first observation, that initiates the algorithm will always be 0-valued;
   - Given that the algorithm produces the statistics all the way until the next-observation, it means that the last statistic will not be calculated within normal iterations of the algorithm.
-This means that we "manually" flush the buffer at the end of the iteration, if we want to finish the algorithm and not feed it more data.
+This means that we "manually" flush the buffer at the end of the iteration, if we want to finish the algorithm and not feed it more data;
-- On step 3, when we are forward filling timestamps, the time-difference stack is observed to see if the generated timestamp is still within the bounds of the rolling-window.
+- On step 3, when we are forward filling timestamps, the time-difference between iteration timestamp, and our `first` timestamp is checked to evaluate if our stack is still within bounds of the rolling-window.
+In case it's not, values are popped from the stack.

 The code is commented throughout, adding to this explanation.